ahsanali17/Rocket-Elevators-Rest-API/README.md

 # Rocket-Elevators-Rest-API

 This repo serves as the Rocket Elevators REST API developed for CodeBoxx's week 9 of the Odyssey program.
 Last week we were tasked with developing a REST API to interact with the MYSQL database that already exists, and provide the appropriate requests for queries.
-This week we need to add additonal functionality to our RestAPI to develop our informations system further through the use of
+This week we need to add additonal functionality to our RestAPI to develop our informations system further through the use of PUT & GET requests that change the statuses' for our Interventions through the use of a program called Postman

 The queries for the REST API are found in a public PostMan workspace at: https://app.getpostman.com/join-team?invite_code=5d0b4faee94fb95dd13ea6256cd9fe19
 A working example of the the REST API URL is: https://rocket-api-boom.azurewebsites.net//api/interventions/pending , or you can join the postman link above and get the links.

 You will have to test the PUT request yourself to check that a 'pending' intervention can be changed to 'In-progress' and eventually 'Completed'.
 More about that below.